This listing expired on June 20, 2023. Please contact firstname.lastname@example.org for any updated information.

 Minimum Length of Stay for Volunteers: 2 weeks (4 recommended)

 Room and Board Arrangements:

 Accommodations consist of dormitory space and covered tent stations (tents provided) in the Richard E.W.
 Adams Research Facility of the Programme for Belize Regional Archaeology Project.
 Camp will be shared by researchers and students from several universities.
 Full-time cooks prepare three meals per day and laundry is done by hired laundresses off-site once a week.
-Cost: $1990 for the four-week program ($1890 if apply before 2/15/19).
-This figure covers food, housing, transportation to/from the airport (3 hrs each way), field equipment, and daily transportation within the research area for the length of your stay.
-Additional costs include airfare, misc personal expenses, inoculations, and travel medical insurance.
-Minimum of two weeks stay required ($1300 for two-weeks).
-Note that students taking the field school for less than four weeks will miss important parts of the program and will not be qualified to work as a contract archaeologist in the US.
+Cost: $2290 for the four-week program ($2190 if you are an AIA member).
+This figure covers food, housing, transportation to/from the airport (3 hrs. each way), field equipment, and daily transportation within the research area for the length of your stay.
+Additional costs include airfare, misc. personal expenses, inoculations, and travel medical insurance.
+Minimum of two weeks stay required ($1330 field school fee for two-weeks).

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.